Argonaut (animal): Eggcase

-Female argonauts produce a laterally-compressed calcareous eggcase in which they reside.
+Female argonauts produce a laterally compressed calcareous eggcase in which they reside.
 This "shell" has a double keel fringed by two rows of alternating tubercles.
 The sides are ribbed with the centre either flat or having winged protrusions.
 The eggcase curiously resembles the shells of extinct ammonites.
 It is secreted by the tips of the female's two greatly expanded dorsal tentacles (third left arms) before egg laying.
 After she deposits her eggs in the floating eggcase, the female takes shelter in it, often retaining the male's detached hectocotylus.
 She is usually found with her head and tentacles protruding from the opening, but she retreats deeper inside if disturbed.
 These ornate curved white eggcases are occasionally found floating on the sea, sometimes with the female argonaut clinging to it.
 It is not made of aragonite as most other shells are, but of calcite, with a three-layered structure and a higher proportion of magnesium carbonate (7%) than other cephalopod shells.

 The eggcase contains a bubble of air that the animal captures at the surface of the water and uses for buoyancy, similarly to other shelled cephalopods, although it does not have a chambered phragmocone.
 Once thought to contribute to occasional mass strandings on beaches, the air bubble is under sophisticated control, evident from the behaviour of animals from which air has been removed under experimental diving conditions.
+This system to attain neutral buoyancy is effective only at the relatively shallow depths of the upper 10 meters of the water column.
+Young females with mantle lengths less than 9 millimeters are shell-less like the males, with both having been found in waters between 50–200 meters.

 Most other octopuses lay eggs in caves; Neale Monks and C. Phil Palmer speculate that, before ammonites died out during the Cretaceous–Paleogene extinction event, the argonauts may have evolved to use discarded ammonite shells for their egg laying, eventually becoming able to mend the shells and perhaps make their own shells.
 However, this is uncertain and it is unknown whether this is the result of convergent evolution.

 Argonauta argo is the largest species in the genus and also produces the largest eggcase, which may reach a length of 300 mm.
-The smallest species is Argonauta bottgeri, with a maximum recorded size of 67 mm.
+The smallest species is Argonauta boettgeri, with a maximum recorded size of 67 mm.